-If tax at source has been deducted by you on various payments / credits but no TDS Statements have not been filed by you as yet.
-In this regard, your urgent attention is invited to relevant CBDT Circulars and provisions of the Income Tax Act, mandatory filing of TDS Statements and Issuance of TDS Certificates downloaded from TRACES.
+If you are not required to submit the relevant statement, you are requested to submit a declaration by taking appropriate action as suggested under “Action to be taken” in this communication.
+Otherwise, your urgent attention is invited to relevant CBDT Circulars and provisions of the Income Tax Act, mandating filing of TDS Statements and Issuance of TDS Certificates downloaded from TRACES.

 1. Mandatory filing of TDS Statements:

-You are advised to refer to Section 200(3) of the Act, read with Rule 31A, which reads as follows:
+Please refer to the provisions of section 200(3) of the Income Tax Act, 1961 read with Rule 31A, which reads as follows:

 It is, therefore, advised to file the applicable TDS Statements at the earliest to comply with the above provisions.

-- For Deductors: In case of default on account of Non / late filing of TDS Statements, a fee shall also be levied on the deductor u/s 234E of the IT Act which reads as under:
+- For Deductors: In case of late filing of TDS Statements, a fee shall be levied on the deductor u/s 234E of the IT Act which reads as under: